jkvim/react-infinite-slide/README.md

 ```

 ### `ArrowLeft`
-This default left arrow component, you can pass it to `Slides` as
+This is default left arrow component, you can pass it to `Slides` as
 props of `arrowLeft`, or you can custom your `ArrowLeft` component,
 `Slides` will inject `onClick` as props, and you **MUST** call it
 when arrow is be clicked.